ShunSakurai/check_forbidden/README.md

 ![Result](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_result.png)

 ### Tips
+- The check is done quickly if all bilingual files are combined into a "view"
+- The check is done quickly if the bilingual files are located on your local PC rather than on a shared drive
 - If you type or paste a path into the entry field and press the button to choose the file(s) afterwards, browsing starts from the folder written in the field
 - When any of the entry field is filled, you can open the folder by pressing the arrow on the right
 - The result is displayed for both individual and whole files (as the "Summary")